oldregan/Matlab2R_Pitfalls/README.md

 ## max, min functions
 min max functions will behave differently when input is NULL(NA,NaN) in R and Matlab

+1. Matlab: max(NaN,0.01) will return 0.01
+2. R: max(NA,0.01) will return NA and max(NaN,0.01) will return 0.01

+min also have similar behavior

 ## find function
 1. Matlab
 2. R